 In today’s construction and contracting industry, operating margins can be wafer thin.
 Monthly invoice volumes are often very high and suppliers require prompt payment.
 Digitising invoice processing can help you achieve good governance, control cash and even reduce your audit time.

 Many construction companies are still using traditional invoice processing methods.

 It’s a time-honoured sequence.
 Invoices come in from a supplier, whether by post or email.
-The email attachments are printed out, matched against the relevant paperwork – purchase order and goods received note (GRN) – recorded, approved and then paid.
-As the final step, the paper documents are stored securely for VAT purposes, usually in a box and for seven years.
+The email attachments are printed out, and matched against the relevant paperwork – purchase order and goods received note (GRN) – recorded, approved and then paid.
+As the final step, the paper documents are stored securely for VAT purposes, usually in a box for seven years.

 On the face of it, this looks like a pretty smooth, logical sequence.
 But don’t be deceived.
 It’s far from perfect.
 Here are some of the many reasons why traditional invoice processing methods are so inefficient:

 - Lack of validation – manual keying carries the risk of human error.
 Without a robust checking mechanism, inaccurate or duplicated information could be entered on the system and a supplier may end up being paid the wrong amount… or even being paid twice for the same invoice

 - Poor visibility – for example, an invoice may be showing on the system as ‘in approval’, yet it may have been mislaid.
 Or one of the approvers may be on leave.
 Either problem will bring the approval process to a grinding halt, with no easy way to identify the source of the blockage.
 These issues make it difficult to achieve good governance and cashflow control

 - No single source of truth – information is held in multiple locations, having sometimes been photocopied multiple times and passed between departments, then stored in places like desks, folders, filing cabinets and storage boxes